This is the multi-page printable view of this section. Click here to print.

 Validation

-the Stage does not use, an Exception will be thrown.
-An Exception will also be thrown if you do not provide a property required by
+Lucille validates the Config you provide for Connectors, Stages, and Indexers.
+For example, in a Stage, if you provide a property the Stage does not use, an Exception will be thrown.
+An Exception will also be thrown if you do not provide a property required by the Stage.

 If you want to validate your config file without starting an actual run, you can use our command-line validation tool.
 Just add

-to the end of your command executing Lucille.
+-validate to the end of your command executing Lucille.
 The errors with your config will be printed out to the console, and

 no actual run will take place.